Transport in Tyne and Wear: Bus

 Tyne and Wear has an extensive bus network, which is overseen by the Tyne and Wear PTE.
 Bus services in the county are operated predominantly by three companies: Arriva North East, Go North East and Stagecoach North East.
-Additional services are also ran by a number of local independent operators.
+Additional services are also run by a number of local independent operators.

 Arriva North East operate from no depots in the Tyne and Wear region, but do have two depots in Blyth and Ashigton respectively.
 With regional bus services running from Newcastle upon Tyne to North Tyneside, (North Shields, Tynemouth and Whitley Bay) and Northumberland (Alnwick, Ashington, Berwick-upon-Tweed, Blyth, Cramlington and Morpeth).
 The company also operates a network of services in and around the city of Sunderland, linking with towns and villages across East Durham.

 Go North East operate local and regional bus services across the county, with services extending to County Durham (Chester-le-Street, Consett, Durham and Stanley), Northumberland (Corbridge, Hexham, Prudhoe and Ponteland) and Teesside (Middlesbrough and Stockton-on-Tees).
 The company operate from five depots in the region: Gateshead (Riverside and Saltmeadows Road), Percy Main, Sunderland (Deptford) and Washington.

 Stagecoach North East provide mainly local services, with compact networks centring around the cities of Newcastle upon Tyne and Sunderland, as well as the seaside town of South Shields.
 The company operates from four depots in the region: South Shields, Sunderland, Slatyford and Walkergate.

 There are a number of bus stations in the county, including: Gateshead, Eldon Square, Haymarket, Metrocentre and Park Lane.
-Connections with local bus services are also available at a number of Metro stations, including: Four Lane Ends, Heworth, Jarrow, Regent Centre, South Shields and Wallsend.
-A number of smaller bus stations are located at: Blaydon, Concord, Hetton-le-Hole, Killingworth, Washington Galleries and Winlaton.
+Connections with local bus services are also available at a number of Metro stations, including: Four Lane Ends, Heworth, Jarrow, Regent Centre, South Shields,and Wallsend.
+A number of smaller bus stations are located at: Blaydon, Concord, Hetton-le-Hole, Killingworth,Washington Galleries, Winlaton and North Shields with the North Shields Transport Hub being across the road from the metro station.